Malix-Labs/GitHub-Action_Member-Issues/README.md

 5. Select the proper "Resource Owner"
 6. Set the expiration to : "No expiration"
 7. Select the proper "Repository Access" (at least the ones in which this action is used)
-8. About "Permissions", if your `scope` will be :
+8. About "Permissions", if your `scope` is :
 	- **`"repository"`** : ![Repository](docs/images/repository.png)
 	- **`"organization"`** : ![Organization](docs/images/organization.png)
 	- **`"user"`** : ![User](docs/images/user.png)